-The Village Creek Watershed environment is an educational, and beautiful, historical resource for Birmingham.
-This great watershed needs your help to improve their fundraising and data management in order to continue providing education, advocacy, and economic development to improve the quality of life in the 3 sections of the 44 mile watershed.
+The Village Creek Watershed environment is an educational and beautiful historical resource for Birmingham.
+This important watershed needs your help to improve its fundraising and data management in order to continue providing education, advocacy, and economic development to improve the quality of life in the three sections of the 44 mile watershed.

 TechBridge recommends VCS implement Cloud Essentials for Nonprofits in order to: